harshalc35/100-days-of-code/log.md

 **Today's Progress**: Slow progress today taking my time to understand Pandas Lib.
 Worked further more on SF salaries Dataset.

 **Thoughts**: Today's session was short as occupied in other work.
 More work needs to be done in upcoming days.

+### Day 3: January 5, 2017

+**Today's Progress**: Took on a new dummy Amazon Purchase dataset to practice operations using Pandas.
+Understood Pandas in brief today.

+**Thoughts**: Today's session was on point and precise.
+Using Pandas feels easier now.